 Applying Through The Consortium

-Trying to determine if you're a fit for CGSM Membership?
-Check out the CGSM Membership Guidelines (PDF) for better insight on whether you'd be a good candidate.
+We encourage you to learn more about the Consortium, including how to apply, by visiting their webpage at http://www.cgsm.org/.
+If you are trying to determine if you're a fit for CGSM membership, check out the CGSM Membership Guidelines (PDF) for insight on whether you'd be a good candidate.

 Benefits of applying through the consortium's common application include: